manta-innovations/manta-innovations.github.io/_posts/published/Why you should embrace DevOps.md

 later date, your product could already be dead in the water.

 Do you have any experiences of where DevOps was applied a little too late?
-If you are interested in learning more about DevOps, please check out my other blogs on my website, Manta Innovations and reach out to me on Twitter @ Joel Lutman.
+If you are interested in learning more about DevOps, please check out my other blogs on my website, [Manta Innovations](https://manta-innovations.co.uk/blog) and reach out to me on Twitter at [Joel Lutman](https://twitter.com/JoelLutman).

 xx Image 7